jclerc/bankin-scraper/README.md

 - `node src default` use default configuration (same as `yarn start`)
 - `node src stdout` print results to stdout
-- `node src inject 16` use script injection (explained later in this README), using 16 tabs
+- `node src inject 10` use script injection (explained later in this README) with 10 tabs

 #### Notes